 The first spring training happened in 1886 when the Chicago White Stockings (now the Chicago Cubs) went to Hot Springs, Arkansas, an ideal location to shake off the winter doldrums and prepare for the upcoming season.
 This event was the catalyst for other major league teams to adopt a similar philosophy and move their teams to optimal training grounds for spring workouts.
 Eventually, California, Florida and Arizona, with their sunny and warm climates, were able to lure the baseball teams’ training camps to their states.
 Today there are 2 major leagues, the Grapefruit League in Florida and the Cactus League in Arizona.
 Both leagues currently have 15 teams each.

-The greater Phoenix area is home to The Cactus League which includes the following baseball teams and locations:
+The greater Phoenix area is home to the Cactus League which includes the following spring training baseball teams and locations:

 - Arizona Diamondbacks – Salt River Fields at Talking Stick in Scottsdale

 - Chicago Cubs – Sloan Park in Mesa